AI-Channel/AI-Channel/README.md

 ## Hi,Everyone!
  **I'm Melusine(she/her)**, A Javascript/Typescript fullstack developer and UI designer, and I've learned several backend languages too.
 I'm learning to be a advanced designer, perhaps.

-- 🌱 I’m currently learning Bun, Nodejs and Elysiajs
+- 🌱 I’m currently learning Nuxt, Antd and React
 - 👾 I like to play Minecraft, Stellaris, Starbound and Elite Dangerous
 - ⚡ Fun fact: I use tabs over spaces
 - 🏳️‍⚧️ Transgirl UwU